jeerrry/test/README.md

 # Market Outlook

 ### Portfolio tracker pain points
-* Portfolio only records holdings rather than transactions.
-Users cannot track their past performance.
+* Only holdings rather than transactions are recorded, making past performance unreliable. _(Yahoo Finance, Bloomberg Watchlist)_
-* Securities in different currencies cannot be held in the same portfolio, making some cross-market strategies un-trackable.
+* Securities in different currencies cannot exist in the same portfolio. _(SigFig, Ticker)_
-* Lack of account aggregation function to consolidate performance of multiple portfolios.
+* Performance in multiple portoflios cannot be consolidated. _(Google Finance)_
-* Lack of cross-platform support where user can access their portfolios via mobile and browser.
+* Limited cross-platform support. _(Google Finance, Yahoo Finance)_

 * __Pain Point #1__ : It's difficult to consolidate portfolios in multiple investment accounts.
 * __Pain Point #2__ : Portfolio trackers by major websites like Yahoo and Google can not fulfill the needs of sophisticated personal investors.
 There's no web-based tool can tracks and aggregates multiple cross-asset portfolios.